By-laws of South Asian Heritage Association of Hamilton and Region (SAHAHR)

 BOOKS AND RECORDS

-28. The Directors shall see that all necessary books and records of the Organization required by the by-laws of the Organization or by any applicable statute or law are regularly and properly kept.
+34. The Directors shall see that all necessary books and records of the organization required by the by-laws of the organization or by any applicable statute or law are regularly and properly kept.

-29. The President/Vice-President may designate and appoint committees of the Board as deemed necessary.
+35. The President/Vice-President may designate and appoint committees of the Board s deemed necessary.
 Each Board committee shall be chaired by a Director.
 Non-Board members may be appointed to any Board committees at the discretion of the Board.

 DEPOSIT OF SECURITIES FOR SAFEKEEPING

-33. The Board of Directors shall have the power to make, alter, amend, and repeal the by-laws of the Organization, provided such amendments are subsequently ratified by at least two-thirds of the members at a members meeting duly called for the purpose of considering such amendments to the by-laws.
+39. The Board of Directors shall have the power to make, alter, amend, and repeal the by-laws of the Organization, provided such amendments are subsequently ratified by at least two-thirds of the members at a general body meeting duly called for the purpose of considering such amendments to the by-laws.

 [This Appendix contains information that is liable to change from time to time by the Board of Directors.
 It can be amended as needed without the formal process of amending the by-laws.
 If changes are made to the Appendix, a copy of previous Appendix will be retained with the effective date for as a historical record.]

-1. The Head Office of the organization will be located at 15 Eaglewood Drive, Hamilton, ON, L8W 3K4.
+1. The Head Office of the organization will be located at 96 Haddon Ave.
+North, Hamilton, ON, L8S 4A5.

-2. The annual membership fee is set at twenty dollars ($20) for Regular Members and Associate Members.
-Honorary Members and Youth Members are not required to pay an annual membership fee.
+b) Honorary Members are not required to pay an annual membership fee.

-3. The Fiscal Year of the Organization will be from January to December of each year.
+3. The Fiscal Year of the organization will be from January 1st to December 31st of each year.